-Andover senior cross-country runner Tom Breuckman during a recent practice. ] GLEN STUBBE ï email@example.com Monday, October 2, 2017 1004646229 - zone feature on Andover senior cross-country runner Tom Breuckman, raised eyebrows when
+Andover senior cross-country runner Tom Breuckman during a recent practice.
+GLEN STUBBE - firstname.lastname@example.org; Monday, October 2, 2017 - zone feature on Andover senior cross-country runner Tom Breuckman

 To onlookers at the Milaca Mega Meet on Sept.
 23, it might have seemed as if Tom Breuckman was coming out of nowhere.